-Doctoral dissertation studies the use of light in measuring cerebral circulationApril 12th, 2013 in Medical research /
+Doctoral dissertation studies the use of light in measuring cerebral circulationApril 12, 2013 in Medicine & Health / Medical research

 Tiina Näsi, a researcher of biomedical engineering at Aalto University, studied in her doctoral thesis the use of light in measuring the brain's blood circulation.
 This optical measurement may in the future help discover the cause of sleep disorders as well as their close connection with cardiovascular diseases.
 The method is currently being tested in a hospital.

 In optical recording, light is fed to the test subject's head via an optical fiber, for example through the subject's forehead.
 Light travels and changes direction in the brain and some of it also exits the head.
 The light that has traveled in the brain can thus be measured with another optical fiber just a few centimeters from where it was fed to the subject's head.

 "Light travels through body tissue in the same way that for example a flashlight shows through the hand," explained Tiina Näsi.

 "The measuring signal registers changes in the cerebral blood circulation, which are often signs of neural activity.
 Therefore, changes in blood circulation indicate which areas of the brain are active."